 Deceased donations

 You can choose to donate your organs and tissues after death.
-In this case, you won't get to choose the transplant recipient.
-To do so, you'll need to register on the Australian Organ Donor Register through Medicare, even if you've already ticked 'yes' to organ donation on your driver's licence.
+In this case, you won’t get to choose the transplant recipient.
+To do so, you’ll need to register on the Australian Organ Donor Register through Medicare, even if you’ve already ticked ‘yes’ to organ donation on your driver’s licence.
+Go to Australian Organ Donor Register to sign up as a registered tissue and organ donor.

 It’s important to also discuss this decision with your family, so that they know your wishes after you pass away.